-where S denotes the deviation score assigned to each posture based on the adapted Borg CR-10 Scale, T represents the amount of time (in minutes) the posture was maintained, and D is the decay factor that influences the penalty applied based on the postural context and duration, defined in Table 5 below.
+where S denotes the deviation score assigned to each posture based on the adapted Borg CR-10 Scale, T represents the amount of time (in minutes) the posture was maintained, and D is the decay factor that influences the penalty applied based on the postural context and duration, defined in Table 5.
 For upright postures, a threshold limit of 30 minutes was implemented, beyond which a decay factor value is applied.
 This aligns with the fact that maintaining static postures for an extended period significantly increases the risk of musculoskeletal disorders.
 Upright postures, although often considered ideal, can also be detrimental and increase the risk of lower back pain when maintained for an extended period [73].
 To further support this, other studies [74–76] have recommended avoiding maintaining a static posture for no longer than 20 to 30 minutes at a time or adopting a dynamic sitting pattern, which involves alternating between different postures.

 Additionally, the delay factor values, which are editable, were formulated through a series of tests that best reflect the cumulative impact of both postural context and duration.
 For non-upright postures maintained for a short duration, a tolerance threshold of 30 seconds was established, allowing for brief periods of postural adjustment.
 Meanwhile, maintaining non-upright postures beyond this threshold results in higher decay factor values.